Chapter 1:

 *Snap*

 The other stood at the tree’s base, arms extended as she gripped a yumi nearly twice her height without a tsuru.
 The bow’s height looked almost comical at first, even more so when the missing string is noticed.
 Unlike her companion’s poncho, which completely hid their figure, the muneate across her chest gave a hint of her feminine features.
-The elegant red menoshita-men mask, which left her eyes exposed, would dispel any suspicion that such piercing blue eyes could belong to a man.
+The elegant red menoshita-men mask, which left her eyes exposed, would further dispel any suspicion that such piercing blue eyes could belong to a man.

 “Any sign of the enemy?” asked the archer, maintaining her footing.